bhushan-ssh/flask_codes/README.md

 # Flask Code
 Updated new readme file
-used to study flask api routes and security functions
+used to study flask api routes and security functions for practicing.